-4.3.1.At Ormiston Sir Stanley Matthews Academy we have a clear procedure for reporting concerns.
-If a child talks to a member of staff about any risks to their safety or wellbeing, the staff member will let the child know that the staff member must pass the information on to the safeguarding team (DSL) in order to offer the proper support that the child requires.
-Staff members will allow them to speak freely and will not ask investigative questions.

-- 4.3.2.Staff will be aware that children may not feel ready or know how to tell someone they are being abused, exploited or neglected, and /or they may not recognise their experiences as harmful.
-Staff will be aware this could be due to their vulnerability, disability and or sexual orientation or language barriers. - 4.3.3.The staff member will tell the child what will happen next.
-It is the duty of the member of staff to inform the Designated Safeguarding Lead of what has been discussed.
-The staff member will write up details of their conversation with the child as soon as possible and certainly on the same day, on CPOMS.
-If CPOMs is temporarily unavailable the academy 'back up' paper procedures should be followed - 4.3.4.
+- 4.3.1.
+At Ormiston Sir Stanley Matthews we have a clear procedure for reporting concerns.
+If a child talks to a member of staff about any risks to their safety or wellbeing, the staff member will let the child know that the staff member must pass the information on to the safeguarding team (DSL) to offer the proper support that the child requires.
+Staff members will allow them to speak freely and will not ask investigative questions. - 4.3.2.
+Staff will be aware that children may not feel ready or know how to tell someone they are being abused, exploited, or neglected, and /or they may not recognise their experiences as harmful.
+Staff will be aware this could be due to their vulnerability, disability and or sexual orientation or language barriers. - 4.3.3.
+The staff member will tell the child what will happen next.
+It is the duty of the member of staff to inform the Designated Safeguarding Lead of what has been discussed. - 4.3.4.
 Information will be shared on a need-to-know basis only.
-Issues or concerns will not be discussed with colleagues, friends or family unless necessary for the welfare of the child.
+Issues or concerns will not be discussed with colleagues, friends, or family unless necessary for the welfare of the child.